 Where do you sell your carrots?

-Presently, we supply carrots to Chelan, Mazama, Winthrop areas and locally, Main Market in Spokane and thru LINC.
-We are pursuing relationships with local chefs.
+Presently, we supply carrots to Leavenworth, Chelan, Mazama and Twisp and locally, Main Market in Spokane and, thru LINC, the local universities, hotels and restaurants.
 We supply carrots on a different pricing schedule to those who are fighting cancer.
-And, lots of neighbors and friends.
+And, we have loyal customers who are neighbors and friends.

 What do you hope to accomplish long term?